SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Practical Applications

 Evaluating LLMs intrinsically is extremely difficult due to their complexity; therefore, extrinsic evaluation using a benchmark dataset of hard problems is essential for the research and development of LLMs.
 Therefore, contamination of benchmark (i.e., test set) data by information from the pre-training corpus (i.e., training set) is harmful for the research and development of LLMs.

 As a practical case study, this section demonstrates the effectiveness of our method in benchmark contamination detection.
-Although infini-gram mini \cite{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk} has also been applied for the same purpose and identified contaminations in 24 popular benchmarks, it solely relies on exact matching.
-By applying soft search, we can detect two critical forms of leakage that are overlooked by exact matching: (1) \textbf{Semantic contamination}, in which a token sequence that is semantically similar to a benchmark task is found in a pre-training corpus; and (2) \textbf{Template leakage}, in which a token sequence that is obtained by substituting different numerical expression to a benchmark task is found in a pre-training corpus (e.g., ``Alice has 8 pens'' and ``Alice has 5 pens''). \myparagraph{Contamination Detection Method.} Inspired by the experiments in infini-gram mini~\cite{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk}, we extract all substrings of a stride of 10-tokens (instead of 50 characters in infini-gram mini), compute
+Although infini-gram mini \cite{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk} has also been applied for the same purpose and identified contaminations in 24 popular benchmarks, it relies solely on exact matching.
+By applying soft search, we can detect two critical forms of leakage that are overlooked by exact matching: (1) \textbf{Semantic contamination}, in which a token sequence that is semantically similar to a benchmark task is found in a pre-training corpus; and (2) \textbf{Template leakage}, in which a token sequence that is obtained by substituting a different numerical expression into a benchmark task is found in a pre-training corpus (e.g., ``Alice has 8 pens'' and ``Alice has 5 pens'').

+\myparagraph{Contamination Detection Method.} Inspired by the experiments in infini-gram mini~\cite{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk}, we extract all 10-token substrings (instead of 50 characters in infini-gram mini), compute

 where $\mathrm{softmatch}(s)$ is 1 if a substring with similarity $\ge 0.6$ exists in the corpus, and 0 otherwise.
 If $\eta \geq 0.8$, then a benchmark task is marked \emph{dirty}.